Jandowae: History

 The stump-capping ceremony for the Jandowae Presbyterian Church in George Street was held on Saturday 19 August 1922.
 The church was officially opened on Sunday 3 December 1922 by Reverend Alexander McIntyre Martin, Moderator of the Toowoomba Presbytery.
 The wooden church was 41 by 22 ft.
 It held 150 people at the opening with others standing outside.

 The Jandowae war memorial was unveiled by Victor Drury and the Member of the Queensland Legislative Assembly for Dalby, Walter Sparkes, on 25 April 1935.

 On Saturday 12 March 1949 there was a stump-capping cemetery for a Methodist church.
 Prior to this Methodist services had been held in the Presbyterian church.
 On Saturday 24 September 1949 the church was officially opened.

 In 1964 a Lutheran church was opened at 43 Sydney Street, the church building having been relocated from Meringandan where it had been the Methodist Church since it was built in about 1908.
 It was deconsecrated in 1999 and is now in private ownership.

 Sewerage was provided for the town in 1974.

 The current Jandowae Public Library opened in 2000 and had a minor refurbishment in 2014.

 In 2001, in order to stem a decline in population and economic activity and encourage new residents and industry to Jandowae, Wambo Shire Council ran a "dollar block" promotion.
 The promotion involved the sale of 38 parcels of land, both residential and industrial, for one dollar each.
 The promotion made news throughout Australia and overseas including New Zealand, Hong Kong, England and the United States.
 The promotion proved popular with over 1,000 applications received.
 To maintain fairness, a ballot system was implemented along with a condition requiring the establishment of a house on the block within 12 months or the land would return to the ballot.
 As a result of the promotion, the decline in population was halted and new industry was attracted to town including a manufacturer of RFID cattle ear tag readers.

+On 30 January 2024, the town of Jandowae was cut off by flood waters following 250 mm of rain the previous night.